Brainberry® (Aronia melanocarpa Extract)

 2/5 Evidence Score

 Branded Aronia melanocarpa (chokeberry) extract from Solabia Nutrition (BioActor BV, Netherlands), standardized to 15-18% anthocyanins (cyanidin-3-O-galactoside as hero compound).
-Two RCTs in middle-aged adults: 24-week parallel study (n=101 PMC7468716) showed psychomotor speed, focus, cognitive flexibility improvements at 90-150 mg/day; 160 mg/day crossover study (n=30) showed 20% cognitive performance improvement and 10.8% regional cerebral blood flow change.
-Cyanidin-3-O-galactoside crosses BBB enhancing brain perfusion.
-US patent for cognitive performance support.
+Clinical trials in middle-aged adults showed psychomotor speed, focus, and cognitive flexibility improvements at 90-150 mg/day; a 160 mg/day crossover study showed cognitive performance improvement and a change in regional cerebral blood flow.
+Cyanidin-3-O-galactoside crosses the blood-brain barrier, enhancing brain perfusion.
+Holds a US patent for cognitive performance support.

 Benefits

-PMC7468716 randomized double-blind placebo-controlled parallel study in 101 healthy middle-aged overweight adults.
-90 mg AME (16 mg anthocyanins), 150 mg AME (27 mg anthocyanins), or placebo for 24 weeks.
-RESULTS: SIGNIFICANT IMPROVEMENT in psychomotor speed (grooved pegboard test), focus (number cross-out), cognitive flexibility (Stroop test).
-Brain-derived neurotrophic factor (BDNF) maintenance documented.
-Foundational long-term RCT.
-Industry-funded (BioActor BV) but methodologically rigorous double-blind design.
+A randomized double-blind placebo-controlled parallel study in healthy middle-aged overweight adults compared 90 mg AME (16 mg anthocyanins), 150 mg AME (27 mg anthocyanins), or placebo.
+Results: significant improvement in psychomotor speed (grooved pegboard test), focus (number cross-out), and cognitive flexibility (Stroop test), with brain-derived neurotrophic factor (BDNF) maintenance documented.
+Industry-funded but methodologically rigorous double-blind design.

 Brain vascular function + cognition crossover trial (160 mg/day)

-Recent crossover study (Clinical Nutrition publication) in 30 healthy overweight/obese older adults aged 59-71 years (BMI 26-31.4).
-160 mg AME daily vs placebo.
-RESULTS: 20% IMPROVEMENT in cognitive performance, 10.8% reduction in regional cerebral blood flow.
-AME contained 25% anthocyanins (17% cyanidin-3-O-galactoside + 8% other cyanidin glycosides).
-Confirms vascular function + cognitive synergy.
+A crossover study in healthy overweight/obese older adults (BMI 26-31.4) compared 160 mg AME daily vs placebo.
+Results: 20% improvement in cognitive performance and 10.8% reduction in regional cerebral blood flow.
+The AME contained 25% anthocyanins (17% cyanidin-3-O-galactoside + 8% other cyanidin glycosides).
+Confirms vascular function and cognitive synergy.
 Smaller sample but strong methodology.

 Acute short-term cognitive effects (7 days)

-Two RCTs documented Brainberry® cognitive effects after 7-day acute consumption AND long-term 6-12 week consumption.
+Brainberry® cognitive effects were documented after 7-day acute consumption and longer-term consumption.
 Acute: focus and psychomotor control improvements.
-Sustained: cognitive flexibility, attention/concentration, reaction time, visual-motor coordination, BDNF maintenance.
-US patent issued specifically for cognitive performance support claims.
-Published in peer-reviewed literature (Solabia studies).
+Sustained: cognitive flexibility, attention/concentration, reaction time, visual-motor coordination, and BDNF maintenance.
+A US patent was issued specifically for cognitive performance support claims.

 BDNF (brain-derived neurotrophic factor) maintenance